netj/3x/README.md

 In the following sections, we define terms and concepts used by 3X, and describe what the workflow will be like to use 3X to run, explore, and analyze your own experiments.

-### How does 3X define a computational experiment?
+### How do I start organizing a computational experiment with 3X?

 Any computational experiment can be logically decomposed into three different parts: program, inputs, and outputs.
-Each of these parts can be organized clearly in an *experiment repository* created by 3X.
+Each of these parts can be organized clearly in a dedicated space managed by 3X.
-As an example, let's consider an "empirical study of sorting algorithms' time complexity" in the following paragraphs.
+As an example, let's consider an "empirical study of sorting algorithms' time complexity" in the rest of this section.

 #### Experiment Repository
 An *experiment repository* is where 3X keeps all data related to an experiment.